Katowice Airport

 Katowice Wojciech Korfanty Airport (Katowice Airport im.
 Wojciecha Korfantego) is an international airport, located in Pyrzowice, 30 km north of Katowice, Poland.
 The airport is named after Wojciech Korfanty, a politician of the early years of Polish independence.
-It is the fourth-busiest airport in Poland by passenger volumes, with 5.6 million passengers in 2023.
+It is the fourth-busiest airport in Poland by passenger volumes, with just shy of 7.3 million passengers in 2025.
 It is also the second-busiest airport in the country by cargo volume and the largest origin of charter flights in Poland.